SuperKam91/gns/README.md

 These are automatically employed in `tests.py`, but can be turned on and off by setting the appropriate flags in the file.

+## Requirements

+This package was developed and tested using `python 2.7` and thus I recommend this version when running the algorithm.
+The `wheel` file on PyPi is a `py2` file and so requires `python 2.X`.

 ## Installation

 ### Pip install